devashishmulye/internal-monologue/README.md

 ## ROADMAP

-1. Adding labels to your logues so they are automatically sorted when you open your trello board at the end of the day
+[] Adding labels to your logues so they are automatically sorted when you open your trello board at the end of the day [] Creating a similar tool which uses google docs instead of trello.

-2. Creating a similar tool which uses google docs instead of trello.
+*Inspired by an idea by Srihari Radhakrishna(n?)